geoenvo/ansible-onedataportal/README.md

         ansible-playbook -K -i inventory 3_install_ckan.yml
         ansible-playbook -K -i inventory 4_install_ckan_extras.yml
         ansible-playbook -K -i inventory 5_install_oskari.yml
         ```
-    * Or run the install all playbook to install everything in order
-      * This will run the playbooks above in correct order from 0 to 6
-        ```
-        cd /opt/ansible-onedataportal
-        # become root user
-        sudo su
-        ansible-playbook -K -i inventory install_all.yml
-          BECOME password: enter the user's sudo password
-        ```
     * NOTE: to speed up installation copy `solr-6.5.1.tgz`, `jetty-9.4.12-oskari.zip`, `geoserver-2.13.2-war.zip`, and `oskari-map.war` to /tmp to skip the long tasks for downloading and building
     * Optional: install the development tools for customizing/building Oskari components